menandmice/micetro_docs/guides/user-manual/ipam.rst

 ======

 .. note::
-  This information applies to the Web Interface.
+  This information applies to the Micetro Web Interface.
 For information about how to manage IP addresses in the Management Console, see :ref:`console-ipam`.

 Overview
 --------

-Managing IP Addresses entails being able to create assignable ranges within the available address space and determining which users and groups have usage rights to that space.
-The IP ranges can be created with specific properties that also determine the properties of the IP Addresses contained within them.
+Managing IP Addresses involves creating assignable ranges within the available address space and determining which users and groups are authorized to use that space.
+These ranges can be configured with specific properties that also determine the properties of the IP addresses inside them.

 .. note::
-  In order to use the IP Address Management features in Micetro, you must have entered the license key for the IPAM module.
+  To use the IP Address Management features in Micetro, you need to enter the license key for the IPAM module.

 Multiple Address Spaces
 -----------------------